What You Need to Know

 The Charlotte Regional Visitors Authority (CRVA) is closely monitoring recommendations and actions coming from the local, state and federal levels regarding stay at home orders and possible return to workplace scenarios.
 We are committed to the health and safety of our team members, clients and guests.

 The CRVA is working diligently in partnership with others to support the local restaurants, shops, attractions and other hospitality-related businesses that are essential to the quality of life we all know and love in the Queen City.

 N.C.
-Governor Roy Cooper announced the easing of several COVID-19 restrictions as trends stabilize across the state.
-Visit these links for more details about current restrictions, face covering requirements or to view a list of FAQs about Executive Order 195, which remains in place through March 26, 2021.
+Governor Roy Cooper announced the further easing of several COVID-19 restrictions as trends remain stable across the state.
+Visit these links for more details about current restrictions, face covering requirements or to view a list of FAQs about Executive Order 209, which remains in place through June 1, 2021.

 Some highlights of the current executive order include:

-- Still requires face coverings in all public indoor settings
+- Outdoor mask requirement lifted; still requires face coverings in all public indoor settings.

 Overwhelming evidence shows that wearing a face covering can greatly reduce the spread of COVID-19, especially from people who have it and don’t know it yet.
 This is a simple way to control this virus while we protect ourselves and the people around us.

 COVID vaccines are safe and effective and are our best shot at getting life back to normal.
 Visit the CDC website for up-to-date information and resources.

 From the NC Department of Health and Human services:

 - Interim Guidance for Indoor Fitness Centers and Gym Settings